 Animal transport trucks are a common sight on most highways.
 These trucks are filled with rows of pigs, cows, or chickens, or worse—they are empty from a recent drop-off.
 What you might not realize as these trucks pass is that those little noses pressed against the metal will only live for another few hours, possibly days.
 Once the animals arrive at their destination, it is only a matter of time before they are killed.

 When we hear stories on the news about these transport trucks overturning on the highway, everyone’s hearts ache for the innocent lives affected.
 People stop thinking about why the animals were being transported and instead focus on how sad it is that animals were injured or killed on the road.
 People get upset when animals are killed right in front of them, but when it happens behind closed doors at the hands of the meat, dairy, and egg industries, it suddenly becomes an out-of-sight, out-of-mind situation.

 In the video above, in which a semi-trailer truck overturned with a truckload of calves, some calves died and many were injured.
 The “rescued” calves were likely sent to a slaughterhouse within hours of the accident.
 The one man in the video who stated that he was an animal lover and was saddened by the event first referred to the animals as “cows” and then quickly switched to using the term “cattle.”
-This change in tone demonstrates how quickly our brains panic once we challenge societal norms.
+Could this change in tone demonstrate how quickly our brains panic once we challenge societal norms?

 Why is it that most people would never willingly harm an animal, but continue supporting the industries that routinely exploit and kill millions of them each year?
 Until more people start questioning where their food comes from and how it is produced, innocent animals will continue to live stress-filled lives within factory farms.
 Countless more animals will be killed simply because of their species and the roles humans have assigned to them.